How To Talk To Your Teen About Sexting

 What Is Sextortion?

 “Sextortion” is another slang term, which refers to the crime of extortion as it applies to sex-related photographs sent via the internet or text messaging.
 It’s also a form of blackmail.
-If two people are sexting one another, and one of those people threatens the other with
+If two people are sexting one another, and one of those people threatens the other with distribution of the explicit content, this is sextortion.

 How to Handle Sexting and Sextortion